microideax/Open-Dnn/README.md

 4. Runtime software compilation.
    - Local Cluster

-   After the bitstream of the accelerator system is generated and downloaded to the UltraScale+ VU118 board.
-Copy the acc_runtime/local_acc/ folder to your prefered execution path.
+   After the bitstream of the accelerator system is generated and downloaded to the UltraScale+ VU118 board, copy the acc_runtime/local_acc/ folder to your prefered execution path.
 Copy the config.h file from the gen_proj/hls_proj/src/ to the local_acc/ folder.
 Run compilation to get the executable file.

    - AWS F1